PhilErm/SSS_Foundation/README.md

-# *Meeting wild-caught seafood demand at least cost to biodiversity* scripts
+# Scripts for *Meeting wild-caught seafood demand at least cost to biodiversity*

 ## About
 Produces the various analyses and figures associated with "Meeting wild-caught seafood demand at least cost to biodiversity".